jrhawley/PubPeerEdge/README.md

 To use this unsigned extension as is, please do the following:

 1. Ensure that apps can be sideloaded in Edge.
-    Go to Settings > Update & security > For developers, and select "Sideload apps" or "Developer mode"
+    Go to Settings > Update & security > For developers, and select "Sideload apps" or "Developer mode".
+    Then, go to Edge > about:flags, and check "Enable extension developer features".
 1. Load extension into Edge: ... > Extensions > Load Extension, and browse to this repo clone